QuTech-Delft/QMI/documentation/sphinx/source/documenting_qmi.rst

 --------------------------
 Wishlist for documentation
 --------------------------

+..
+This seems to be a TODO list.
+It might be better to capture this in issues.
+..
+Also, I don't think any of these items are understandable to anyone who did not write them.

 * Referencing to some items is quite hard to understand and get right.
 * Autosummary could help.